Weeby-Feet/AkashBot/README.md

-Future Features
+## Future Features

 YOUTUBE SEARCHING

-I am hoping to add YouTube searching to the bot, so that any user will be able to simply type "&play SONG_NAME" and the bot will search YouTube and play the first result, without the user needing to go to youtube and find the link themself.
+I am hoping to add YouTube searching to the bot, so that any user will be able to simply type "&play SONG_NAME" and the bot will search YouTube and play the first result, without the user needing to go to YouTube and find the link themself.

 CUSTOM INSULTS